awadasma99/CISC4800_Project2/README.md

     * `python3 -m venv auth`
     * `auth\Scripts\activate`

 * You should now see (auth) near your computer name.
+This creates an auth folder which holds all required libraries for your project.
+(Don't push it to GitHub!)
 * Resource for setting up venv on different OS: https://www.digitalocean.com/community/tutorial_series/how-to-install-and-set-up-a-local-programming-environment-for-python-3

 ### Installing Packages